 Glutamine’s effect mainly relies on its ability to accelerate muscle recovery.
 With that in mind, ensuring sufficient levels of glutamine in the body lets you exercise harder.

 Another interesting effect of glutamine is increased sodium uptake.
-A study published in the Journal of the International Society of Sports Nutrition found that higher concentrations of L-glutamine improved the absorption of sodium, reducing muscle fatigue and maintaining muscle strength.
+A study published in the Journal of the International Society of Sports Nutrition found that higher concentrations of L-glutamine improved sodium absorption, reducing muscle fatigue and maintaining muscle strength.

-With that, glutamine may be very useful for endurance athletes – both in terms of accelerating muscle recovery and elevating energy levels.
+With that, glutamine may be beneficial for endurance athletes in accelerating muscle recovery and elevating energy levels.

 - 1000 milligram of pure l glutamine per 2 capsules

 - Most abundant amino acid in the body

 - Plays an important role in muscle protein...

 - Package may vary (120 count or 240 count)